Education and Community Outreach Team

 Outreach and Resource Manager

-Amy has been with the organization since 2017 and currently holds the title of Humane Education Lead.
-She organizes and conducts many of the education programs for children at HSSA including the hand in Paw Kid's Club, Paws & Pages, Birthday PAW-ties, and Movie and Cuddle.
+Amy has been with the organization since 2017 and currently holds the title of Outreach and Resource Manager.
+She organizes and conducts many of the education programs for children at HSSA, including the Hand in Paw Kids Club, Paws & Pages, Birthday PAW-ties, and Movie and Cuddle.
 She graduated from the University of Arizona in 2013 with BA in Psychology.
-Prior to working at HSSA she worked at the Southern Arizona Center Against Sexual Assault doing crisis intervention as a crisis advocate.
+Prior to working at HSSA, she worked at the Southern Arizona Center Against Sexual Assault doing crisis intervention as a crisis advocate.
 When she is not working at HSSA, she enjoys snuggling with her two dogs, Oak and Thor, and dancing for the Leaps for Lives Dance Company and holds the position of Secretary for the company.

 Monica Kothe

 Monica comes to HSSA with a love for teaching and a passion for animals.
 As the Children's Program Coordinator, she runs the Kids Club, leads children's activities, and hosts school visits.
 Before Monica joined in 2022, she served with FoodCorps and AmeriCorps in their school outreach program at TUSD, teaching kids about healthy foods, nourishment, and how to plant and harvest their own crops at school, later becoming Garden Lead at Manzo Elementary.
 She graduated from the University of Arizona with double degrees in Political Science and Public Management and Policy.
-At UA, she also completed an internship at Hearts that Purr Feline Guardians, where she continues to volunteer today.
 In her spare time, Monica can often be found spoiling and brokering peace between her two cats, Oz and Neptune.

 Dylan Jones